Mobile deep linking: Complexity of mobile deep linking and the need for a streamlined solution

-The greatest benefit of mobile deep linking is the ability for marketers and app developers to bring users directly to a specific location within their app with a dedicated link.
+A benefit of mobile deep linking is the ability for marketers and app developers to bring users to a specific location within their app with a dedicated link.
 Just as deep links make the web more usable, mobile deep links do the same for mobile apps.

 Unlike deep links on the web, where the link format is standardized based on HTTP guidelines, mobile deep links do not follow a consistent format.
 This causes confusion in development because different sets of links are required to access the same app on a different mobile operating system.

 Passing search data via deep linking

 Google allows app developers who have both iOS and Android apps to surface in-app content via mobile Google searches.
 Developers will need to submit their apps and deep linking apps on both iOS and Android to be indexed by Google.
 Alternatively, developers can use Google's short links to deep link mobile app users if the app is installed and direct others to the webpage.

 One example of a better user experience made possible because of the deep link and data passing through the install solution is one in which search information is passed into an app to bring the user to the exact information that drove them to the app.
 Compared to a common web link, this implementation may reduce the number of steps required.
 For example, to search for hotels in Boston, a user currently needs to: